Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   Live encoder/ingest source failover is the second type
   of failover scenario that needs to be supported for end-to-end
   live streaming delivery.
 In this scenario, the error condition
-  occurs on the encoder side.
+  occurs on the ingest source side.
 The following expectations apply
   to the live ingestion endpoint when encoder failover happens:

     1. A new ingest source instance SHOULD be instantiated